aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-charts/bounds-of-axis/_index.md

 To follow this tutorial, you need to have the following:

 - Aspose.Words for .NET library installed.
-- Basic knowledge of C# and working with Word documents.
+- Basic knowledge of C# and Words Processing with Word documents.

 ## Step 1: Set up the Document Directory
 Start by setting up the path to your document directory.
 Replace `"YOUR DOCUMENT DIRECTORY"` with the actual path to the directory where you want to save the document.